CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 ## CSS Properties

+> In this section, we are going to write HTML and CSS code, and then see the result in the browser.
+If you find the result too small in the browser, I suggest zooming in.
+In the "View" menu at the top left of the browser, click on "Zoom in".
+Note that each tab in the browser can have a different zoom level.

 To change the appearance or the behavior of an HTML element, you can assign it a CSS property.

 And there are a [loooooot of them](https://www.w3schools.com/cssref/index.php)!